Repost from my newspaper column. Written eons ago.

 Flashback, OMG, 1965.

 Ready.
-Four hundred jumping legs of the Baby Boomer children lean forward with their plastic, wire-handled buckets.
+Four hundred legs of the current generation bend forward, hands clutching their plastic, wire-handled buckets.

 Set.
 Two hundred hands stuff Game Boys into Thomas the Tank Engine or Barney jacket pockets and face forward.

 Go.
-The Tail-Twister fires the starter gun, and children rush forward and fill buckets with eggs.
+Grandpa Tail-Twister fires the starter pistol, and children rush forward and fill buckets with eggs.

 My son, who is five, stands at the starting gate and looks around.